 TEMPERATURE INVERSIONS: Do not apply during a temperature inversion because drift potential is high.
 Temperature inversions restrict vertical air mixing, which causes small, suspended droplets to remain in a concentrated cloud.
 This cloud can move in unpredictable directions due to the light variable winds common during inversions.
-Temperature inversions are characterized by increas-ing temperatures with altitude and are common on nights with limited cloud cover and light to no wind.
+Temperature inversions are characterized by increasing temperatures with altitude and are common on nights with limited cloud cover and light to no wind.
 They begin to form as the sun sets and often continue into the morning.
-Their presence can be indicated by ground fog; however, if fog is not present, inversions can also be identified by the move-ment of smoke from a ground source or an aircraft smoke generator.
+Their presence can be indicated by ground fog; however, if fog is not present, inversions can also be identified by the movement of smoke from a ground source or an aircraft smoke generator.
 Smoke that layers and moves laterally in a concentrated cloud (under low wind conditions) indicates an inversion, while smoke that moves upward and rapidly dissipates indicates good vertical air mixing.
-SENSITIVE AREAS: The pesticide should only be applied when the potential for drift to adjacent sen-sitive areas (e.g. residential areas, bodies of water, known habitat for threatened or endangered species, non-target crops) is minimal (e.g. when wind is blowing away from the sensitive areas).
-Do not allow spray to drift from the application site and contact people, structures people occupy at any time and the associated property, parks and recreation areas, non-target crops, blooming crops or weeds that bees are visiting, aquatic and wetland areas, wood-lands, pastures, rangelands, or animals.

-CHEMIGATION USE DIRECTIONS
+SENSITIVE AREAS: The pesticide should only be applied when the potential for drift to adjacent sensitive areas (e.g. residential areas, bodies of water, known habitat for threatened or endangered species, non-target crops) is minimal (e.g. when wind is blowing away from the sensitive areas).
+Do not allow spray to drift from the application site and contact people, structures people occupy at any time and the associated property, parks and recreation areas, non-target crops, blooming crops or weeds that bees are visiting, aquatic and wetland areas, woodlands, pastures, rangelands, or animals.

-Spray preparation
+CHEMIGATION USE DIRECTIONS Spray preparation

 First, prepare a suspension of Bioceres WP in a mix tank.
-Fill tank $\frac{1}{2}$ - $\frac{3}{4}$ of the amount of water for the area to be treated.
+Fill tank 1/2-3/4 of the amount of water for the area to be treated.
 Start mechanical or hydraulic agitation.
 Add the required amount of Bioceres WP, and then the remaining volume of water.
 Then set the sprinkler to deliver a minimum of 0.1-0.3 inch of water per acre.
 Start sprinkler and uniformly inject the suspension of Bioceres WP into the irrigation water line so as to deliver the correct rate of Bioceres WP per acre.
-Inject the suspension of Bioceres WP with a positive displacement pump into Bioceres WP with a positive displacement pump into the main line ahead of a right angle turn to ensure adequate mixing.
-Bioceres WP is to be metered con-tinuously for the duration of the water application.
-If you have questions about calibration, you should contact State Extension Service specialists, equip-ment manufacturers or other experts.
+Inject the suspension of Bioceres WP with a positive displacement pump into the main line ahead of a right angle turn to ensure adequate mixing.
+Bioceres WP is to be metered continuously for the duration of the water application.
+If you have guestions about calibration, you should contact State Extension Service specialists, equipment manufacturers or other experts.